mclearc/colinmclear.net/content/posts/teaching-notes.md

                  ("\\subparagraph{%s}" . "\\subparagraph*{%s}"))))
 ```

-This runs an asynchronous process to produce a nice looking PDF of the relevant
+The export functions run an asynchronous process to produce a nice looking PDF of the
-notes.
-This does also require a specific set of latex packages that I set in another
+relevant notes.
+This does also require a specific set of latex packages that I set in
+another file I call &ldquo;notes-setup-file.tex&rdquo;.
+Note that these classes use a custom
+quote environment (&ldquo;quote-b&rdquo;) to show quoted passages with a left-side bar and with a
+slightly shaded background.
+I&rsquo;ll put a link to the tex files where all of this is
-file I call &ldquo;notes-setup-file.tex&rdquo;.
-I&rsquo;ll put that at the end of the post.
+specified at the end of this post.

 ## Slides & Handouts {#slides-and-handouts}